The Club shall be known as FERRIBY HALL SQUASH AND RACKETBALL CLUB.

 III.
 Junior members under 14 years of age must be accompanied by an older person whilst on the club premises.

-I. Court bookings can be booked up to two weeks in advance.
+I. Court bookings can be booked up to four weeks in advance.

 II.
 Courts can only be reserved if they are booked in advance.